studiorabota/sage-twig-theme/README.md

 3. Run `bower install`
 4. Run `composer update` to install the Timber plugin
 5. Run `gulp`
+6. Open `assets/manifest.json` and set `devUrl` to your domain name (ex. project-name.dev)
-5. Run `gulp watch`
+7. Run `gulp watch`
-6. Go to Plugins in wp-admin and activate Timber
+8. Go to Plugins in wp-admin and activate Timber

 You now have all the necessary dependencies to run the build process.